Off Ice Test Results Goalies Should Get If You Want To Play In The NHL

 STRENGTH

-You want to be strong because maximum strength is the foundation for speed and power, and it also effect your endurance.
-However, how goalies develop strength is different compared to guys who are just trying to lift big weights e.g. strongmen or powerlifters.
-There are many reasons why you don’t want to simply copy someone’s training program even if they are strong and jacked.
+However, how goalies develop strength is different compared to guys who are just trying to lift heavy weights, like strongmen or powerlifters.
+So you don’t want to simply copy someone’s training program, even if they are strong and jacked.

-Reason why there is upper limit for ideal strength is that to increase strength above certain threshold it doesn’t give you a significance advantage on the ice but it requires an unnecessary amount of focused extra work to get the off-ice gains.
-For example, increasing back squat from 80kg to 100kg is a totally different story than increasing from 180kg to 200kg.
-Basically work-reward ratio is poor after a certain level.
-When you reach these strength levels you can maintain them and focus even more on transferring that strength to speed and explosive power.
+The reason why there is an upper limit for ideal strength is that increasing strength beyond a certain threshold doesn’t provide a significant or any advantage on the ice.
+Instead, it requires an unnecessary amount of focused extra work to achieve off-ice gains that is away from other more beneficial training.
+For example, increasing your back squat from 80kg to 100kg is a totally different story than increasing it from 180kg to 200kg.
+The work-reward ratio becomes poor after a certain level.

-If you are a beginner lifter and “real” off-ice training is new to you, it can take 3-5 years or more to get to this level.
-But if you are strong enough you will stay between these numbers a year around.
-These are strength levels U20 and pro goalies should have:
+If you are a beginner lifter and “real” off-ice training is new to you, it can take 3-5 years or more to reach this level.
+But once you are strong enough, you can stay within these numbers year-round.

 Back squat: 1.8-2.2x body weight